-- a.
-Exam Grades awarded on the basis of performances in exams held in November, March and June of the first year and November and February of the second year. - b.
-Course Grades awarded at the end of each term on course work done during the term.
+a.
+Exam Grades - in the first year awarded on the basis of performances in formal exams held in November and June as well as in-class assessments.
+In the second year awarded on the basis of formal exams in February as well as in-class assessments.

+b.
+Course Grades - awarded at the end of each term on course work done during the term.
 They represent an average grade for oral and written work actually produced by the student.